 “In double-blind studies with garlic preparations providing a daily dose of at least 10 mg allicin, blood pressure readings dropped with typical reductions of 11 mm Hg for the systolic and 5.0 in the diastolic within a 1 to 3-month period.
 To get enough allicin, eat 1 to 4 cloves of fresh garlic a day.”1

-Garlic decreases blood pressure because of its sulfur-containing compounds, particularly allicin.
+Garlic is one of the best herbs for lowering blood pressure because of its sulfur-containing compounds, particularly allicin.
 Allicin is largely responsible for garlic’s pungent odor.
 This is likely why cooked garlic, odorless garlic supplements, aged garlic, and garlic oil products are less e ective for medicinal use than raw fresh garlic.

 Hawthorn berries have been used in TCM for thousands of years.
 Today, hawthorn berries are primarily used to treat diseases of the heart and blood vessels, which includes both high and low blood pressures.